mostafa-rizk/major-project/proposal/proposal-gameEngine.md

 * New Skills or Challenges (Remember that each level should allow the user to practice a new skill before reaching difficulty ramps up.):
 * How to beat the level:

+## Game Variables
-Which of the following variables do you anticipate using?
+_Which of the following variables do you anticipate using?
+Explain how your gamne will be using the variables._
-* Gravity
+* Gravity:
-* Lives/Health
+* Lives/Health:
 * Custom Variable:
 * Custom Variable:
 * Custom Variable:

 ## Potential Challenges
-What are some Game Mechanics you intend to use that you think you will need help with:
+_What are some Game Mechanics you intend to use that you think you will need help with._

 ## Time Line
-Descript in detail what you will complete by the end of each week (end of the Friday class).
+_Describe in detail what you will complete by the end of each week (end of the Friday class)._

 ### Week 1